JoComp27/SOEN341-SA1/README.md

 ### Dev environment:
 - Git/Github
 - Local: XAMPP (see issues tab -> TODO 4 for links on how to install).
+XAMPP will enable you to compile PHP.
+It also provide you with a local mySQL server.
 - Remote cloud: AWS Elastic Beanstalk Application PHP server + MySQL database*.
 - Text editor: Sublime Text 3, notepad++ or anything you feel comfortable writing codes in.